-As at 31 December 2017, the Tigne Place Commercial Property is carried at a fair value of €9.8 million, on the basis of an independent architect's valuation.
-The current year's valuation was determined using the Capitalised Rent approach.
-This approach is based on an annual rental rate per square metre together with a capitalisation rate which is then used for the capitalisation of the rental income streams.
-The significant unobservable inputs applied in the property's valuation are the following: a net estimated rental income of €650,000 and a capitalisation rate ranging from 7% to 8%.
+The prior year's valuation of Tigne Place Commercial Property was determined using the Capitalised Rent approach.
+This approach was based on an annual rental rate per square metre together with a capitalisation rate which is then used for the capitalisation of the rental income streams.
+The significant unobservable inputs applied in the property's valuation were the following: a net estimated rental income of €650,000 and a capitalisation rate ranging from 7% to 8%.